stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 https://www.ncbi.nlm.nih.gov/taxonomy/

-* Search for `boa constrictor`.
+- Search for `boa constrictor`.
-* Click on Boa constrictor link, then click the Boa constrictor link again
+- Click on Boa constrictor link, then click the Boa constrictor link again
-* You should see a table in the upper right corner showing linked records in various NCBI (Entrez) databases.
+- You should see a table in the upper right corner showing linked records in various NCBI (Entrez) databases.
-* Click on the `Genome (1)` link in that table to go to the boa constrictor records in the NCBI Genome database
+- Click on the `Genome (1)` link in that table to go to the boa constrictor records in the NCBI Genome database

-* The linked page should say 'No items found', because the boa constrictor genome isn't actually in the NCBI Genome database.
-However, there is a mitochondrial genome...
+- The linked page should say 'No items found', because the boa constrictor genome isn't actually in the NCBI Genome database.
+However, there is a mitochondrial genome.
+Let's download that.
-* Click on "See also 1 organelle- and plasmid-only records matching your search"
+- Click on "See also 1 organelle- and plasmid-only records matching your search"
-* In the Replicon Info table, note the link to the boa constrictor mtDNA genome sequence (NC_007398.1)
+- In the Replicon Info table, note the link to the boa constrictor mtDNA genome sequence (NC_007398.1)
-* Click on this 'NC_007398.1' RefSeq link
+- Click on this 'NC_007398.1' RefSeq link

 Now we need to download the sequence.
-Again, there is more than one way to do this:

-* Option 1: Download from website using browser
-  * download sequence from NCBI website
-  * Send->complete record->file->format[fasta]
-  * Move this FASTA file to your ~/boa_sra directory using the Finder or the command line

-Download the sequence in Genbank format too (Send->complete record->file->format[GenBank]).
+We'll do this through the browser.
+In the upper right hand corner of the page, note the 'Send' drop down

+- Click Send->Complete Record->File->Format[FASTA]->Create File

+You should have downloaded a fasta file of ~19 kb, named sequence.fasta, or something like that.

+Now download the sequence in GenBank format too.
+Note that this file is larger (~42 kb), because it contains annotation as well as the actual sequence.

 Note that the downloaded files have unhelpful names: `sequence.fasta` and `sequence.gb` or similar.
 Move these files into your gdw_working folder and rename them something useful: